Why Hire Us?

 Negotiation & Plea Agreements

 In reality, most criminal cases are resolved before trial.
 Once the discovery and pre-trial phases are completed, many individuals are given a chance to settle the matter without going to court.
 During this phase, prosecutors and defense attorneys meet and discuss alternatives, including diversion programs, possible dismissal, reduced or amended charges, or other sentencing options.
-It is important to be realistic about your case, and by working with a knowledgeable Cincinnati defense lawyer, you can gain insights and practical advice.
+It is important to be realistic about your case, and by working with an experienced Cincinnati criminal defense lawyer, you can gain insights and practical advice.

 If a plea agreement isn’t reached, your criminal case will be scheduled for trial.
 Ohio criminal trials follow a certain procedure, where the prosecutor presents evidence aimed at proving your guilt beyond a reasonable doubt.
 This includes opening statements, offering evidence, and jury deliberation.
 Trial end with a verdict as to your guilt or innocence.
 Your defense attorney will be given the opportunity to rebut the prosecutor’s claims and make arguments on your behalf.
 This involves challenging witness testimony, questioning the accuracy of the evidence, or presenting alternate theories.